Is Trump kissing Fauci? With apparently fake photos, DeSantis raises AI ante

 "At some point the AI systems will be outputting images that have no differences from real images," said James O'Brien, a professor of computer science at the University of California, Berkeley.
 "At that point there will be nothing to detect."

-(Reporting by Alexandra Ulmer and Anna Tong in San Francisco; Additional reporting by Seana Davis; Editing by Rosalba O'Brien)
+(Reporting by Alexandra Ulmer and Anna Tong in San Francisco; Additional reporting by Seana Davis; Editing by Rosalba O'Brien and Stephen Coates)

 ((Alexandra.ulmer@thomsonreuters.com))